r74tech/docusaurus-plugin-panzoom/docs/docs/01-intro.md

 ## Key Features

-- Adds pan and zoom functionality to images and SVG elements
+- Adds pan and zoom functionality to images, SVG elements, or any other HTML elements in Docusaurus
-- Works with mermaid.js generated diagrams
+- Works with [Mermaid](https://mermaid-js.github.io/mermaid/) generated diagrams
 - Customizable selectors to target specific elements
 - Option to wrap elements to contain them within their original container
 - Wheel zoom and double-click reset functionality
+- Toolbar for zooming in and out and resetting the view

 ## Note